Porsche 911 GT2

-The Porsche 911 GT2 is a high-performance, track-focused sports car built by the German automobile manufacturer Porsche from 1993 to 2009, and then since 2010 as the GT2 RS.
+The Porsche 911 GT2 is a high-performance, track-focused sports car built by the German automobile manufacturer Porsche from 1993 to 2009, and since 2010 as the GT2 RS.
 It is based on the 911 Turbo, and uses a similar twin-turbocharged engine, but features numerous upgrades, including engine enhancements, larger brakes, and stiffer suspension calibration.
-The GT2 is significantly lighter than the Turbo due to its use of rear-wheel-drive instead of all-wheel-drive system and the reduction or removal of interior components.
+The GT2 is significantly lighter than the Turbo due to its use of rear-wheel-drive instead of an all-wheel-drive system and the reduction or removal of interior components.
 As a result, the GT2 (now GT2 RS) is the most expensive and fastest model among the 911 lineup.

 993 generation

 The 993 GT2 was initially built in order to meet homologation requirements for GT2 class racing.
 Because the cars were built to meet the GT2 class regulations, the road cars were named accordingly (but badged as the 911 GT).
 The 993 GT2 featured widened plastic fenders and a larger rear wing with air scoops in the struts for improved engine cooling.
 The 993 GT2's original 3.6 L engine generated a maximum power output of 316 kW; in 1998 it was upgraded to 331 kW.
 57 road cars were built (thirteen of which were right-hand drive).